“Can you give advice for those with managers who fit these descriptions?”

 You can help her help you though, by letting her know afterward when she wasn’t clear in a meeting, or when her point of view did not come across strongly enough: “Ophelia, I think you were trying to get us to see that thus-and-so, is that right?”
 Even during a meeting you can ask: “Ophelia, are you saying such-and-such?”
 But never say, as if you are her translator, “Ophelia is trying to say x, y, z.”
 (Don’t say that about anyone, by the way — it always comes across as denigrating.)

 You can also clue her in to the fact that if the direction is not clear enough, other team members can get anxious or waste time in non-priority pursuits.
-It’s important to both morale and operating efficiency that everyone knows where Ophelia stands once the discussion is over; you could encourage her that it would be helpful if she probed for their understanding before she leaves the meeting so that she can correct any misapprehension if necessary.
+It’s important to both morale and operating efficiency that everyone knows where Ophelia stands once the discussion is over; you could encourage her that it would be helpful if she probed for their understanding before she leaves the meeting so that she can clarify if necessary.

 Showcase the Small Stuff